patricktokeeffe/compost-cr1000-daqfactory/README.md

 ### DAQFactory Computer

 Use a serial cable and usb serial adapter, if needed, to connect the DAQFactory computer to the `RS-232` port of the CR1000.
-The serial port configuration is `115200/8/n/1`.
+The serial port configuration is:
+* Baud rate: `115200`
+* Data bits: `8`
+* Parity: `none`
+* Stop bits: `1`

-Each minute, after the data table record is generated, the stored data is then reported out the RS-232 serial port as a series of comma-delimited strings:
+Each minute, after the data table record is generated, the new data record is reported out the RS-232 serial port as a series of comma-delimited strings.

 * Each record:
     * is prefixed with either `TC` or `SS`